ctrf-io/ctrf/docs/reporters/cypress.md

 ---
 sidebar_position: 3
-title: Cypress
+title: Cypress JSON Reporter
-description: CTRF report examples
+description: A Cypress JSON test reporter to create test reports that follow the CTRF standard.
 ---
-# Cypress JSON Reporter

 A Cypress JSON test reporter to create test reports that follow the CTRF standard.